aflaag-notes/logic-cs/slides.md

 - Test-free PDL
 - CPDL
-- IPDL

 ---

-# Variants - Test-free PDL
+# Test-free PDL

+# Expressive power

 The "$?$" operator seems _different_ with respect to the other programs, can we remove this operator from PDL?